 Simply click on a question to see its answer:

 Arizona law does not use the term or offer an expungement; however, setting-aside in Arizona has the same affect as conviction expungement in California.
 Setting aside a conviction in Arizona removes the finding of guilt and dismisses the case, so a person can truthfully say they were not convicted.

 ARS 13-907 states that a person has to fulfill the conditions of probation or the sentence in order to file for a set aside.
 However, restitution being paid to the victim is a factor to be considered and not a strict requirement in the statute.
 You may also be able to petition the court to reduce the amount owed.
-(ARS 13-805 and 13-810)
+(ARS 13-805 and 13-810).

 Yes, we would be happy to help you to find out what is on your criminal record and what we can do to help you get it cleared.
 We charge a small research fee for that service, and the fee would be applied to any services you hire us to perform after the research is complete.

 Set aside applications need to be completed and filed separately for each case.
 Therefore, we do charge per case, but the number of counts in each case does not affect the price.
 If you are eligible for multiple cases, we do offer a discount on the additional cases.

 We use the terms Arizona set-aside and Arizona expungement interchangeably.

 Yes.
 Offenses involving the infliction of serious physical injury, involving the use or exhibition of a deadly weapon or dangerous instrument, that require registration as a sex offender, if there was a finding of sexual motivation, where the victim was under 15 years old, or that are in Title 28, Chapter 3 are not eligible.
 (ARS 13-907)